-- 1. Continue to explore funding sources to develop; Tea and Coffee morning, Day Centre and activities to tackle social isolation and loneliness for Older People and Vulnerable Adults. - 2.
+- 1. Continue to explore funding sources to develop; Tea and Coffee morning, Day Centre, and activities to tackle social isolation and loneliness for Older People and Vulnerable Adults. - 2.
 Funding for tackling food poverty and unemployment due to Covid-19. - 3.
-Funding for youth club and children and young people's after school activities. - 4.
+Funding for youth club and children and young people after school activities. - 4.
 Develop advocacy and advice service for children and adults 'families project'. - 5.
-Deliver a Women's self defense club, Explore Brazilian Jiu-Jitsu for all groups (mixed class). - 6.
+Deliver a Women's self defense club. - 6.
 Continue to invest in Volunteers and develop a Volunteer Strategy. - 7.
-Build a Blossom Project Website. - 8.
-Co-develop projects with local Residents, whilst building their capacity, skills and confidence. - 9.
-Promote affordable hall hire in local establishments and possibly local 'East End Life' newspaper. - 10.
-Fundraising to recruit more permanent staff members.
+Co-develop projects with residents, whilst building their capacity, skills, and confidence. - 8.
+Post Covid to promote affordable hall hire in local establishments and possibly local 'East End Life' newspaper. - 9.
+Fundraising to recruit more permanent staff members